huggingface/datasets/datasets/dbrd/README.md

 ### Personal and Sensitive Information

 The book reviews and ratings are publicly available on [Hebban](https://www.hebban.nl) and no personal or otherwise sensitive information is contained in this dataset.

+## Considerations for Using the Data

+### Social Impact of Dataset

+While prediciting sentiment of book reviews in itself is not that interesting on its own, the value of this dataset lies in its capability for benchmarking models.
+The dataset contains some challenges that are common to outings on the internet, such as spelling mistakes and other errors.
+It is therefore very useful to for validating models for their real-world performance.
+These datasets are abundant for English, but are harder to find for Dutch, making it a valuable resource for ML tasks in this language.

+### Discussion of Biases

+[More Information Needed]

+### Other Known Limitations

+Reviews on [Hebban](https://www.hebban.nl) are usually written in Dutch, but some have been written in English and possibly in other languages.
+While we've done our best to filter out non-Dutch texts, it's hard to do this without errors.
+For example, some reviews are in multiple languages, and these might slip through.
+Also be aware that some commercial outings can appear in the text, making them different from other reviews and influencing your models.
+While this doesn't pose a major issue in most cases, I just wanted to mention it briefly.

 ## Additional Information